skip to main content

 DISCLOSURE: Please be advised that when you email individual trustees or the Board as a whole, such email communications are treated as public records, are required to be maintained by the District as an official public record, and are subject to further disclosure to members of the public.
 The only exception to public disclosure is when the contents of your email communication infringes on an individual’s right of privacy that clearly exceeds the merits of public disclosure.

-Julie Fleury - Board Chair
+Aaron Schwieterman - Board Chair

 Re-Elected by Acclamation May 2021